MillenniumDB/wikidata-endpoint/README.md

 ## Multithreading

 MillenniumDB can be configured with a set number of workers.
 Each worker uses one thread (max one core), and each query is handled by one worker (individual queries are thus single-threaded).
-The Wikidata service is configured with 20 workers, allowing up to 20 queries to be evalauted in parallel.
+The Wikidata service is configured with 20 workers, allowing up to 20 queries to be evaluated in parallel.
 MillenniumDB waits for a worker to come available before evaluating a query.

 ## Limitations